-I really enjoy working with clients and this type of therapy because of the collaborative nature.
-There is so much feedback woven into this type of therapy that really propels growth when we are both able to be genuine and willing.
+I really enjoy working with clients using DBT® because of the collaborative nature.
+There is so much feedback woven into this type of therapy that really propels growth when we are both able to be genuine and willing while learning new skills to tolerate difficult situations without making things harder.
 Many clients say learning the skills can be like learning a new language, especially within families and relationships.
-I really value experiencing those epiphanies with clients when we find new perspectives, different ways to tolerate tough moments, and alternative ways to understand and interact with the world around us that make life a little easier.
+I really value experiencing those epiphanies with clients when we find new perspectives and alternative ways to understand and interact with the world around us that make life a little easier.

 I am intensively trained in Dialectical Behavior Therapy (DBT®) through Marsha Linehan’s Behavioral Tech, LLC institute.
 DBT® (read more here) is a well-researched protocol that has been shown to help reduce problematic thoughts and behaviors in clients’ lives mostly through skill acquisition.
 It requires commitment from both the therapist and the client to really maximize its effectiveness, and we learn together how to support and challenge genuine therapeutic change.